 How should I respond if I’m bitten by a dog in Macon?

 You should always get emergency medical treatment if you need it.
 If you don’t have to see a doctor right away, there are a few things you can do at the scene to protect your rights.
-We recommend that you try to get the following information about the dog that bit you:

 - The dog’s owner’s name, address and telephone number